How to apply for United Way grants

 Request for proposals

-The United Way of Metropolitan Dallas request for Basic Needs Grant proposals is now closed, but will reopen in January 2014.
+The United Way of Metropolitan Dallas request for Basic Needs Grant proposals is now open.
+Please review the Request for Proposals (RFP) if you are interested in this opportunity.

 Applying online through e-C Impact